orenbenkiki/dynamake/README.rst

   documentation, and deserves a better description.

 * Allow forcing rebuilding (some) targets.

-* Dry run.
-While it is impossible in general to print an accurate full set of dry run actions, if should be easy to just print the 1st action(s) that need to be executed.
-This should provide most of the value.
-It should also be possible to provide a longer list of actions assuming that any steps with dynamic outputs generate only the same set of outputs as before (persistent data is available) or just a single output with a synthetic name (otherwise), which might provide addititional value.

 * Allow automated clean actions based on the collected step outputs.
 If there's nothing to be done when building some target(s), then all generated output